-Since 1964, our veterinarians and staff have served Houston, TX area pet owners with one mission: providing your pets with quality healthcare in order to give them the best and happiest lives possible.
+Since 1964, our veterinarians and staff have served Houston, TX area pet owners with one mission: providing your animals with quality pet health care in order to give them the best and happiest lives possible.

-Veterinary medicine has changed a lot since that time, but one thing has not; and that’s Oak Forest’s commitment to serving the pet owners from the communities of Timbergrove/Lazybrook, Greater Heights and Garden Oaks, TX and beyond.
+Veterinary medicine has changed a lot since that time, but one thing has not; and that’s Oak Forest’s commitment to serving the pet owners from communities across Houston, TX including Timbergrove/Lazybrook, Greater Heights, Spring Branch, Garden Oaks and beyond.

-Dr. Moore had always been fascinated by the way both people and animals moved, and after graduating, she floated around as a relief veterinarian, helping different veterinary offices out... but something key was missing.
+Dr. Moore had always been fascinated by the way both people and animals moved, and after graduating, she floated around as a relief veterinarian, helping different animal hospitals... but something key was missing.

 Dr. Moore wanted to have a home base.
 That’s what Oak Forest Veterinary Hospital quickly became.

 Established in 1964 by Dr. A. L. Griffith and Dr. Wade Green, Oak Forest Veterinary Hospital started as a mixed-animal veterinary clinic.
 Oak Forest Veterinary Hospital and the area it was founded in looks a lot different now than it did back then.
 Back then, Oak Forest Veterinary Hospital was on the outskirts of town.
 Our veterinary clinic's large backyard was the site of many horse exams and even cattle exams.
 Our veterinary services have evolved with the town around us, and that’s just one of the many ways we’ve remained committed to providing the best and most relevant care to our local community.

 When Dr. Hallie Moore purchased the animal clinic with her husband Tyler in 2007, she inherited clients who had been coming to the veterinary clinic for years, decades, and even generations, and who have remained loyal to this day.